University-wide Procedures for Sexual Harassment Concerns and Complaints

 If the President decides that the allegations do not warrant an investigation, he or she shall inform the complainant, the respondent and the Advisor in writing of this decision within twenty (20) days of receipt of the allegation.
 The President will return all complaint-related documentation to the Advisor who shall keep on file all materials pertaining to the complaint in his or her office until all deadlines for appeal or grievance have passed or twelve (12) months have elapsed, whichever is longer.

 When the President decides that the allegations do not warrant an investigation, the President shall then inform the complainant and respondent in writing of the decision and further advise each of them that they have ten (10) working days following notification by the President to use informal options or to avail of the mediation process as outlined in these Procedures.
 If mediation is requested following a denied Request for Investigation, the Advisor follows those procedures specified in Section 3, Mediation, with the exception of 3(d).
 The intent of mediation following a denied request for investigation is to attempt to restore working/learning relationships.

 If the President decides that the allegations of sexual harassment have sufficient substance, he or she shall appoint an Investigator.

 f.
 Written Notification

-This investigation process commences with the receipt by the respondent and complainant of the written notification in section 2(b)(i) from the President and shall conform to the relevant clauses of the appropriate collective agreements, handbooks or discipline codes.
+This investigation process commences with the receipt by the respondent and complainant of the written notification in section 2(b)(i) from the President and shall conform to the relevant clauses of the appropriate collective agreements, Guide for Non-Bargaining, Management and Professional, and Senior Administrative Management Employees, or discipline codes.

 g.
 Appointment of an Investigator